 Other names exist to describe the study of human movement.
-Many of them incorporate the words exercise, sport, fitness, or human movement, usually in combination with science, studies, or, less frequently, arts.
+Many of them incorporate the words exercise, sport, fitness, and human movement, usually in combination with science, studies, or, less frequently, arts.
 The problem with such titles is their constricting capacity; such labels as exercise science by definition limit the focus of the program (to exercise) and eliminate alternative methodological approaches (except science).
-Because the label physical education is associated with stereotypes and public misperceptions, and to avoid complex titles such as human movement and sport studies, many universities have adopted the name change resolution proposed by the leaders in the field and reinforced in 1993 when the American Academy of Physical Education changed its own name to the American Academy of Kinesiology and Physical Education.
+Because the label physical education is laden with stereotypes and entrenched in public misperception, and to avoid overly elaborate and complex titles such as human movement and sport studies, many academic units have opted to adopt the name change resolution proposed by the leaders in the field and reinforced in 1993 when the American Academy of Physical Education changed its own name to the American Academy of Kinesiology and Physical Education.
 In 2010, the Academy took this even further, moving the physical education pedagogy under the umbrella of kinesiology and changing its name once again, to the National Academy of Kinesiology.